 There are many ways that you can help people find their way towards your site, including but not limited to SEO and social media marketing.

-One of the best things you can do for your site – which can also drive traffic in many different forms – is start a blog.
-Blogs provide lots of keyword-relevant content, which search engines love, provide a way of engaging with your audience and encouraging social media shares, and are a great way to drop in references to your photos for sale.
+One of the best things you can do for your site which can also drive traffic in many different forms is starting a blog.
+Blogs provide lots of keyword-relevant content, which search engines love, provide a way of engaging with your audience and encouraging social media shares and are a great way to drop in references to your photos for sale.

 Start Selling Your Photographs Online Today

 You could have a website up and running complete with a fully automated online store for selling stock images or prints within minutes if you use Smugmug.
 Selling photos online is not only a great way to make some extra cash but also brings extra exposure for your brand and your business and could lead to bigger things further down the road.

 Creating your own photoshoots for the purposes of creating stock images or art prints is also an excellent way to hone your photographic skills, experiment with styles, and provide a welcome change from your normal client work.